ScudMcFox/EasyHotstrings/README.md

 2. the filename you choose is the trigger for the HotString.
 3. if the filename is set to "hello.txt", the HotString would be ".hello" and inserts the content of hello.txt
 4. if the filename is set to "apples.txt", the HotString would be ".apples".

+**How to change a HotString:**
+1. just edit the ".txt" file and change the content.
+2. or just rename the ".txt" file to a different name/trigger.